‘THE WHITE RAVEN’

 “Derilect!
 Filth I say!
 Your rare occurance is an abomination.

-There it lingered and stared deeper still, burning a hole in my tattered will.
+There it lingered staring deeper, still, burning a hole in my tattered will.

 Projecting thoughts into my head of all the wrongs I’ve done and said.